DEV3L/toy-bin/marketing-site/contents/docs/product.md

 ## **Why Choose AiDo?**

 - **Intuitive Design**: Built for ease of use, ensuring every task is within reach.
-- **Cosmic Inspiration**: A sleek and futuristic interface that aligns with the Artifact L!ft Off theme.
+- **Cosmic Inspiration**: A sleek and futuristic interface that aligns with the ToЧ Bin theme.
 - **Accessible Everywhere**: Optimized for both desktop and mobile, so you can manage tasks anywhere.

 ---

 ## **[Start Your Journey](contact.md)**

-Take the first step in creating something amazing with Artifact L!ft Off.
+Take the first step in creating something amazing with ToЧ Bin.
 Build responsive, visually stunning sites in minutes.

 [Visit Our Contact Page](contact.md) to get started today.

 <img src="../images/cta-liftoff.png" class="img-16-9"
     alt="A glowing artifact in the spotlight, ready for display">

-**Artifact L!ft Off**: Elevate your projects, effortlessly.
+**ToЧ Bin**: Elevate your projects, effortlessly.

 ---